Jill M. Ward, President (South Portland)

-For the last 20 years, Gary has been helping Maine nonprofit organizations achieve their goals through his statewide consulting firm, Gary Friedmann & Associates.
-He has been involved in numerous political campaigns and civic organizations, and currently serves on the Bar Harbor Town Council.
-As a volunteer for Public Citizen, he organized residents in Bar Harbor, Mount Desert, and Southwest Harbor to pass resolutions calling for a constitutional amendment to get big money out of politics.
+For the last 25 years, Gary has been helping Maine nonprofit organizations achieve their goals through his statewide consulting firm, Gary Friedmann & Associates.
+He has been involved in numerous political campaigns and civic organizations, and currently Chairs the Bar Harbor Town Council.
+He served as President of MCCE for five years, and founded and Chairs A Climate to Thrive, working to make Mount Desert Island energy independent by 2030.

 Ann is currently the treasurer of the League of Women Voters of Maine.
 She became a League member in 1998, joined the state board representing League members Downeast in 2001, and was elected president from 2003 to 2007 and co-president from 2007 to 2009.
 Ann retired in 1998 from a career in the private sector.